 - Update Operating Systems.
 Just like your computer, it is really important to keep your phone’s operating system up to date with security fixes or patches.
 On an iPhone, just go into the Settings and then General and then Software Update to see if your system is up to date.

 - Be Cautious of Public Wi-Fi Hot Spots.
-Avoid financial or other sensitive transactions while connected to public Wi-Fi hot spots.
-If you need to be connected to a public Wi-Fi network, you should connect to Brewster’s VPN connection on your phone to ensure you are browsing securely – see instructions for iPhone or Android.
+Avoid financial or other sensitive transactions while connected to public Wi-Fi hotspots.
+If you need to be connected to a public Wi-Fi network, you should connect to Brewster’s VPN connection on your phone to ensure you are browsing securely – for instructions please contact the IT office.